ImmersiveAnalyticsUNCC/Immersive.Unity.Vis/README.md

 ---

-## Need Help?
+## Documentation

+The summary of this library is available at: [pdf](https://github.com/ImmersiveAnalyticsUNCC/Immersive.Unity.Vis/blob/master/iuv.pdf)

-In case of any problem or assistance, feel free to reach out to us.
+In case of any problems, feel free to reach out to us.

+---

 ## Example Snapshots